fscelliott/docsdonewell/_posts/2019-04-04-my-first-useful-sql-queries.md

 Whoo-hoo!
 That SQL coursera course  I took turned out to be really useful -- in the last 2 weeks or so, I authored not 1, but 2 SQL queries that were actually useful for my project management tasks!
 Not bad given my null knowledge of SQL not a month ago.

-A disclaimer -- before publishing, I thought about whether I was revealing any workplace-confidential information.
+A disclaimer -- before publishing, I thought about whether publishing my SQL snippets would reveal any workplace-confidential information.

 I don't think so because:

 - It's no secret we're collecting clincial images for machine-learning training